berkes/RESTpres/HATEOAS/02_hyperlink.md

 !SLIDE bullets
 # HATEOAS

-> A REST client needs no prior knowledge about how to interact with any particular application or server beyond a generic understanding of hypermedia.
+> A REST client needs *no prior knowledge* about how to interact with any particular application or server beyond a *generic understanding of hypermedia*.

 !SLIDE bullets
 # Het voordeel van HATEOAS